Parallel transport for Higgs bundles over p-adic curves: Introduction

 When $\bV_{\mathcal{X},\Exp}$ (resp. $\bH_{\mathcal{X},\Exp}$) restricts to small Higgs bundles (resp. small $\bC$-representations), we show that it is compatible with the $p$-adic Simpson correspondence $\bfH_{\mathcal{X}}$ (and is independent of the choice of $\Exp$).
-This assertion for $\bV_{\mathcal{X},\Exp}$ relies on a recent work of T. He on the cohomological descent in Faltings topos \cite{He21} (another approach to this result is also obtained by Abbes--Gros \cite{AG20} proposition 4.6.30).
-A key ingredient in T. He's proof is the arc-descent of perfectoid algebras due to Bhatt--Scholze \cite{BS19}.
-Then we deduce that $\bV_{\mathcal{X},\Exp}$ is a quasi-inverse of $\bH_{\mathcal{X},\Exp}$ via the $p$-adic Simpson correspondence.

-Finally, we prove assertions (i-iii) of theorem \ref{t:pDW property} using similar properties for Deninger--Werner vector bundles \cite{DW05}.
-Assertion (iv) follows from (iii), as any Higgs bundle over an elliptic curve can be written as a successive extension of Higgs line bundles. \end{secnumber}
+This assertion for $\bV_{\mathcal{X},\Exp}$ (theorem \ref{t:thm comparison}(iii)) relies on a recent work of T. He on the cohomological descent in Faltings topos \cite{He21} (another approach to this result is also obtained by Abbes--Gros \cite{AG20} proposition 4.6.30).
+Then, we deduce that $\bV_{\mathcal{X},\Exp}$ is a quasi-inverse of $\bH_{\mathcal{X},\Exp}$ via the $p$-adic Simpson correspondence.
+Finally, we prove theorem \ref{t:pDW property} using similar properties for Deninger--Werner vector bundles \cite{DW05}. \end{secnumber}

 \begin{secnumber} We briefly go over the structure of this article.
 Section \ref{s:Higgs cry} contains a brief review of Tsuji's interpretation of small Higgs bundles as Higgs crystals over a site and some complements.
 Section \ref{s:trvializing covers} is devoted to the trivializing property of Deninger--Werner Higgs bundles \eqref{sss:construction V}.
 In section \ref{s:p-adic Simpson}, we briefly reivew Tsuji's approach to $p$-adic Simpson correspondence and a local description as well.
 In section \ref{s:C-rep to HB}, we present the construction of $\bH_{\mathcal{X},\Exp}$ and prove theorem \ref{t:equi intro}(i) and theorem \ref{t:pDW property}.
 Section \ref{s:parallel transport} is devoted to the construction of $\bV_{\mathcal{X},\Exp}$ and the proof of theorem \ref{t:equi intro}(ii).
 In the appendix, jointly with T. He, we define the twisted inverse image functor \eqref{eq:twisted intro} in a more general setting. \end{secnumber}